sohelaman/hello-log/README.md

 ### File Segmentation
 * Log file segmentation puts a suffix in log file name based on time.
-* For example, 'DAY' will add a suffix for a day, like 2016-08-30 and make the file name like **Logfile_2016-08-30.log**
+* For example, 'DAY' will add a suffix for a day, such as 2016-08-30, and make the file name like **Logfile_2016-08-30.log**
-* Suffix is added with the given file name, so if there is a file named **Logfle.log**, a new file will be created with a name **Logfile_2016-08-30.log** if not already exists,
+* Suffix is added with the given file name, so if there's a file named **Logfle.log**, then a new file will be created with a name **Logfile_2016-08-30.log** if not already exists,
 * Other segmentations are 'NONE', 'YEAR', 'MONTH', 'DAY', 'HOUR', 'MINUTE', 'SECOND'
 * Default segmentation is 'NONE', which won't create any segments and put all logs in one file.